jansonXAXAXA/Favorite-Pro/README.md

 #### Step 1: Clone the Repository
 *   Clone the repository to your computer:
     ```bash
-    # Replace the URL with your repository's address
     git clone https://github.com/YourUsername/YourRepoName.git
     cd YourRepoName
     ```